xdrpp/stc/README.md

 See the [man page](cmd/stc/stc.1.md) for the command-line tool.

-See the godoc documentation for the library.
+See the [godoc documentation][gh-pages] for the library.
 Because `stc` contains auto-generated source files that are not on the master branch in git, it is best to view the documentation locally, rather than through on-line godoc viewers that will not show you the correct branch.
 To view godoc, after installing `stc` with `go get` as described above, start a local godoc server and open it in your browser as follows:

     godoc -index -http localhost:6060 &
     xdg-open http://localhost:6060/pkg/github.com/xdrpp/stc